jupyterlab/jupyterlab/docs/source/user/extensions.md

 ### JupyterLab Build Process

 To rebuild the app directory, run `jupyter lab build`.
-By default the `jupyter lab install` command already builds the application, so you typically do not need to call `build` directly.
+By default the `jupyter lab install` command builds the application, so you typically do not need to call `build` directly.

 Building consists of: